My Equipment

 How does this work?

 Via the free software N.I.N.A.
-I control my “MELE mini PC” on the tripod remotely via my notebook, cell phone or tablet, and it controls the following devices on the mount via 4 USB interfaces:
+I remotely control the “MELE mini PC” on the tripod via my notebook, mobile phone or tablet, and it controls the following devices on the mount via 4 USB3 interfaces:

 With this “Remote control option” I don't need to look for or touch the mount during the recording sequences and I can control the named devices directly automatically or manually.